postmanlabs/postman-docs/_posts/01_postman/08_api_documentation/2017-05-04-environments_and_environment_templates.md

 warning: false
 ---

-Your environments and environment templates are automatically synced too and are available through a dropdown in your API documentation.

-When viewing public or private documentation, selecting an environment will substitute those environment variable values into the relevant parts of the documentation.
-For example, if the selected environment has a `foo` variable with the value `bar`, then all occurrences of {{foo}} in the request will be replaced with `bar`.
-All environments are encrypted during storage, for more details, check the Data Security section of our [Security page](https://www.getpostman.com/security){:target="_blank"}.
+You can access environments and environment templates in your private and public API documentation.
+Selecting an environment in private or public documentation assigns those environment variables within the documentation.
+For example, if you select an environment that has a `foo`  variable with the value `bar`, then all occurrences of {{foo}} in the request will be replaced with `bar` within the documentation.

+Environments and environment templates are automatically synced.
+In addition, they are [encrypted during storage](https://www.getpostman.com/security){:target="_blank"}.

-### Environments in private documentation
+#### Environments in private documentation

+The image below shows the environments drop down menu in private API documentation.
+The dropdown menu contains all of your environments and environment templates.

 [![environments dropdown for private viewing](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-private-environment2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-private-environment2.png)

-Within the private documentation view, all of your environments and environment templates are available to you with environment templates shared in your Team Library.

-### Environments in public documentation
+#### Environments in public documentation

 [![environmnets dropdown for public documentation](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-environMenu010718.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-environMenu010718.png)